Row edge-slant Shape Decorative svg added to bottom

 Laitance

-Laitance will be on the surface of old concrete unless it has been prepared previously.
+Laitance may also be present on old concrete unless the surface has been previously prepared.

-This layer of laitance must be ground off back to the concrete and aggregate.
+This layer must be mechanically removed, typically by grinding, back to sound concrete and aggregate.

-The surfaces must be clean and dry, dust, dirt, oil, grease, curing compounds or any foreign matter detrimental to the adhesion of the new waterproofing.
+All surfaces must be clean and dry, free from dust, dirt, oil, grease, curing compounds, or any other contaminants that may impair adhesion of the new waterproofing system.

-Voids, cracks, holes, honeycombs and other damaged horizontal or vertical surfaces must be repaired before application of the waterproofing.
+Voids, cracks, holes, honeycombing, and any other damaged horizontal or vertical surfaces must be repaired prior to the application of the waterproofing.

-Safe access should be provided to the deck area.
+• Safe access should be provided to the deck waterproofing area.

 • Decks must be formed of concrete or structural screed to falls of 1:80 falling towards suitable drainage points

-• Concrete and screed surfaces should have an engineers designed crack and movement control and be suitable cured prior to application of waterproofing system
+• Concrete and screed surfaces should have an engineers designed crack and movement control and be suitably cured prior to application of the waterproofing system

 • Surfaces need to be visually dry, temperature has to be 5 degrees and rising.
 Relative Humidity has to be 3 degrees above dew point